 SchoolSparrow highlights schools across Chicago, not only on the north side, that are changing the narrative for their students.
 The schools that have a C+ rating and above are working against the odds to move test scores above expected.

 This report specifically focuses on schools that are ranking at a B+ and above on SchoolSparrow, but at a 6 and below on GreatSchools.
 These are the schools that are traditionally underrated outside of the school community.
-SchoolSparrow has named these schools Hidden Gems.
+SchoolSparrow has named these schools Out-Performers.

-First, SchoolSparrow identified a list of 65 schools in Chicago that met the Hidden Gem criteria.
+First, SchoolSparrow identified a list of 65 schools in Chicago that met the Out-Performer criteria.
 After emailing principals and assistant principals at 65 schools, 13 school administrators agreed to conduct an interview.

 When conducting interviews, school administrators were asked to call via zoom, so that the interview could be recorded and saved as a video file.
 Five out of thirteen administrators were more comfortable doing the interview over the phone.
 In three of these five phone interviews, the interview was recorded as an audio file.
 In two of these phone interviews, there were two individuals calling with the principal and two note records of the responses, to ensure that all of the response was captured.